kubauth/kubauth-doc/docs/50-kubernetes-integration/110-introduction.md

 Aim is to authenticate users interacting with the cluster through tools like `kubectl`.

-There will be two part for this topic:
+There will be several parts on this topic

+- We first need to register Kubernetes as an OIDC client application.
+This is performed right below.

 - We need to configure the Kubernetes API server to interact with Kubauth.
 This configuration can be performed manually, but a tool to fully automate this configuration is provided.

+- A service is deployed on the cluster to publish configuration parameters for users.

-- Each user will need to perform a local configuration.
-Here also, a toolkit is provided to automate this.
+- Each user will need to perform a local configuration on its workstation.
+Here also, a tool is provided to automate this.

 ## Oidc client creation